OrkoHunter/keep/README.rst

       init      Initializes the CLI.
       list      Show the saved commands.
       new       Saves a new command.
-      pull      Updates the local database with remote. push      Pushes the local database to remote. register  Register user over server.
       rm        Deletes a saved command.
       run       Executes a saved command.
       update    Check for an update of Keep.